nvanheuverzwijn/asci-plus/README.md

 This project depends on the c++ Boost library program_options version 1.53.0: http://www.boost.org/

-You can probably your package manager to get the right package: `apt-cache search libboost-program-options`
+You can find the boost library using your package manager: `apt-cache search libboost-program-options`

 Compiling
 ---------